Nimbus 7: Launch

 Nimbus 7 was launched on October 24, 1978, by a Delta rocket from Vandenberg Air Force Base, California, United States.
 The spacecraft functioned nominally until 1994.
 The satellite orbited the Earth once every 1 hour and 34 minutes, at an inclination of 99 degrees.
-Its perigee was 941 km and apogee was 954 km.
+Its perigee was 941 km and its apogee was 954 km.

 Mission

-Nimbus 7 research and development satellite served as a stabilized, earth-oriented platform for the testing of advanced systems for sensing and collecting data in the pollution, oceanographic and meteorological disciplines.
-The polar-orbiting spacecraft consisted of three major structures: a hollow torus, shaped sensor mount, solar paddles, and a control housing unit that was connected to the sensor mount by a tripod truss structure.
+The Nimbus 7 research and development satellite served as a stabilized, Earth-oriented platform for the testing of advanced systems for sensing and collecting data in the pollution, oceanographic, and meteorological disciplines.
+The polar-orbiting spacecraft consisted of three major structures: a hollow torus-shaped sensor mount, solar paddles, and a control housing unit that was connected to the sensor mount by a tripod truss structure.

 Configured somewhat like an ocean buoy, Nimbus 7 was nearly 3.04 m tall, 1.52 m in diameter at the base, and about 3.96 m wide with solar paddles extended.
-The sensor mount that formed the satellite base housed the electronics equipment and battery modules.
+The electronics equipment and battery modules were housed in the sensor mount (torus) that formed the satellite base.
 The lower surface of the torus provided mounting space for sensors and antennas.
 A box-beam structure mounted within the center of the torus provided support for the larger sensor experiments.
-Mounted on the control housing unit, which was located on top of the spacecraft, were sun sensors, horizon scanners, and a command antenna.
-The spacecraft spin axis was pointed at the earth.
-An advanced attitude-control system permitted the spacecraft's orientation to be controlled to within plus or minus 1 deg in all three axes (pitch, roll, and yaw).
-8 experiments were selected:
+Mounted on the control housing unit, which was located on top of the spacecraft, were Sun sensors, horizon scanners, and a command antenna.
+The spacecraft's spin axis was pointed at the Earth.
+An advanced attitude-control system permitted the spacecraft's orientation to be controlled to within plus or minus 1 degree in all three axes (pitch, roll, yaw).

+Instruments

+Eight experiments were selected, using the following instruments: